opensheetmusicdisplay/RawJavascript-usage-example/README.md

 * Download an OSMD build (`opensheetmusicdisplay.min.js`) from our [Github Releases](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay/releases)
   * put it in the same folder (where the index.html already is).
-  * note that some OSMD Builds < 0.8.2 had problems with FileReader, so please use 0.8.2 or later.
 * Open `index.html` with your browser of choice (we mostly use and support Chrome and Firefox)
   * Select a sample xml or musicxml file to load (we provide one in this repository)
   * You should be able to load and see up to ten scores